DeepanChakravarthiPadmanabhan/dext/README.md

 [2] Maximilian Alber, Sebastian Lapuschkin, Philipp Seegerer, Miriam Hägele, Kristof T. Schütt, Grégoire Montavon, Wojciech Samek, Klaus-Robert Müller, Sven Dähne, and Pieter-Jan Kindermans. "iNNvestigate neural networks!."
 Journal of Machine Learning Research 20, No. 93, pp. 1-8.
 2019.

-[3] Marco Tulio Ribeiro, Sameer Singh, and Carlos Guestrin. ""Why should i trust you?"
+[3] Marco Tulio Ribeiro, Sameer Singh, and Carlos Guestrin. ""Why should I trust you?"
 Explaining the predictions of any classifier."
 In Proceedings of the 22nd ACM SIGKDD international conference on knowledge discovery and data mining, pp. 1135-1144.
 2016.

 [4] Scott M. Lundberg and Su-In Lee.
 "A unified approach to interpreting model predictions."
 In Proceedings of the 31st international conference on neural information processing systems, pp. 4768-4777.
 2017.